 - Mailboxes of multiple custodians were forensically collected from each custodian’s local computer.
 Some of the mailboxes contain deleted e-mails that are relevant to the case.
 In this scenario, you could miss critical information unless deleted e-mails were included during e-Discovery processing.

-- It is critical to know how your e-Discovery software or service provider handles deleted e-mails.
+- It is critical to know how your e-Discovery software or service provider handles deleted e-mail messages.
 Lack of this information can result in missing critical documents or inadvertent production of privileged information.

 - If possible, it is recommended to use software that provides the flexibility to specify how you would like to handle deleted e-mails on a case by case basis.
 Otherwise, you may find yourself looking for a different solution depending on case requirements.